In Memory of Dan Fiske

-- The Day of Service was implemented in memory of a former local veterinarian, city councilman, and service oriented man named Dan Fiske.
+- The Day of Service is in honor of Dan Fiske, a Cave Junction local, veterinarian, city councilman, and involved community member.

 - The Day of Service focuses on the importance of serving your community and working with your fellow classmates.

-The Dan Fiske Memorial Day of Service was implemented in September of 2014 by Illinois Valley High School student /JCF student officer Skyla Patton, and IVHS teacher, Erica Butler.
-The Dan Fiske Memorial Day of Service was also planned in partnership with the Josephine County Foundation (JCF), and Illinois Valley High School Leadership class.
+- The Dan Fiske Memorial Day of Service was originally implemented in September of 2014 by Illinois Valley High School student /JCF student officer Skyla Patton, and former IVHS teacher, Erica Butler.